kasimbozdag/swe_574/ActivityStream/node js - AS/README.md

 once your server is running type http://127.0.0.1:3000/getAllActivities for http address, and for http method select a get then click send

-Add SECRET_KEY to the local_settings.py

-Add database settings to local_settings.py

 Example code for JSON ld for get request